reflex-app/reflex/readme.md

 ### Commands

 - Develop with live reloading of NWJS app: `npm start`
-- Move dist folder into an NWJS app: `npm run build-app`
+- Move dist folder into an NWJS app: `npm run build`

+### Tasks

+#### Default (dev)
+1. WebPack builds all the require Node Modules, and puts the following into /dist
+    - index.html
+    - package.json
+    - app.{{hash]}.js
+2. Gulp sets up a watch task

+#### Build

+1. WebPack builds all the require Node Modules, and puts the following into /dist
+    - index.html
+    - package.json
+    - app.{{hash]}.js
+2. Gulp builds all files to production level
+3. Gulp moves any necessary files
+4. Gulp runs `NW-builder`, which produces apps from NWJS
+5. App is now built in the `/ship` directory

 ### Tree structure